Last Updated on January 15, 2022 by Anne-Marie

-Our summer tradition of having a Cajun Seafood Boil party started when a coworker invited me to his Louisiana crawfish boil.
-Dennis and his roommates bought 100 pounds of crawfish, which they had flown into Denver from Louisiana.
+Our summer tradition of having a Cajun Seafood Boil Party started when a coworker invited me to his Louisiana crawfish boil.
+It was so much fun!

 They kept the crawfish on ice in the bathtub along with a few lobsters some guests brought to the party.

-Preparation for his Cajun seafood boil party was simple.
-Dennis draped each table in newspaper and placed large baguettes of French bread, butter, salt and pepper shakers, a bottle of Louisiana hot sauce, and a roll of paper towels.
+Each table was draped in newspaper.
+Dennis placed baguettes of French bread, butter, salt and black pepper, a bottle of Louisiana hot sauce, lemon wedges, and a roll of paper towels on each table.

-Once a batch of crawfish, potatoes, and corn was done, they drained the seafood boil pot on the lawn and dump the food straight onto the tables.
+Once a batch of crawfish, potatoes, and corn was done, they drained the seafood boil pot on the lawn.
+Then they dumped the food straight onto the tables.

-As party went on, the seafood kept getting hotter and hotter due to the addition of more crab boil seasoning.
+As party went on, the crawfish boil kept getting hotter due to the addition of more crab boil seasoning.

-Equipment needed for your Cajun seafood boil
+Equipment needed for your party

-First, we use a Bayou Classic Double Jet Cooker with Hose Guard, which connects to the kind of propane tank you use on a gas grill.
+First, use a Bayou Classic Double Jet Cooker with Hose Guard, which connects to the kind of propane tank you use on a gas grill.